mathewgomas-alfred/mathewgomas.io/reference_manual/dr_minw_debugger.rst

 .. meta::
    :description:
-        How to get a backtrace in Krita using the dr. MinW debugger.
+        How to get a backtrace in Krita using the dr. MinGW debugger.

 .. metadata-placeholder